asifinet/Angular-JS-RESTfull-Java-App/README.md

 6.  http://localhost:8080/CompRESTful/company/owner/update/ Owner            Update           ownerId    PUT             ID/JSON Array   HTTP Response 200/500

 E. Installation Instructions.
-	1. Extract the Zip file in your c: drive
+	1. Extract the AsifWorkspace.rar file in your c: drive
 	2. Open the Eclipse Mars ver.1
 	3. Switch Workspace from file menu to open AsifWorkspace folder.
 	4. Go to server panel in eclipse and Start the Server.
-	5. Make sure there is no Errors.
+	5. Make sure there is no Errors in Error Logs.
 	6. Make Clean build from the Project Main Menu and do Clean Build (optional)
 	7. Check the URL http://localhost:8080/CompRESTful_Client/ to see if application works perfectly.